aeternity/protocol/channels/authentication.md

 #### Participant upgrades their account after channel creation

-If a participant upgades their account after the `channel_create_tx` is being included, one MUST use the new authentication method for all on-chain transactions.
+If a participant upgrades their account after the `channel_create_tx` is being included, one MUST use the new authentication method for all on-chain transactions.
 Off-chain on the other hand are signed as if the account is being `basic`, as it was at channel creation time.